Rok-G/Power-BI-Tableau/My_SQL_Automation_Project/Readme.md

 This project is built on the foundation of several essential tools:

 - **MySQL:** The backbone of our data cleaning, enabling sophisticated querying and automation capabilities.
-- **MySQL Workbench:** A unified visual tool for database architects, developers, and DBAs.
-- **Git & GitHub:** For version control, enabling collaboration and efficient tracking of changes in SQL scripts.

 ## The Analysis

-This project employs MySQL stored procedures, events, and triggers to automate the data cleaning process.
+This project employs MySQL stored procedures and events to automate the data cleaning process.
 Here’s a glimpse into the methodology:

 1. **Automated Data Copying and Cleaning**
    - A stored procedure (`Copy_and_Clean_Data`) duplicates the original dataset, preserving raw data and creating a new cleaned version for analysis.